The definition of a SKU

-A Stock Keeping Unit, or SKU, is an individual item, product or service for sale.
-The SKU is a unique set of characters that relates exclusively to that particular item.
-Each code has variations which refer to parts of its product, cleverly, this means that, unlike a barcode, they can be read and understood by a human.
-The greatest advantage of a SKU however is that it enables companies to take more accurate stock readings, granting them the ability to save time and money, and above all provide extremely efficient fulfilment.
-We’ve gone into even more detail about how to create the perfect SKU here.
+SKU (pronounced “skew”) stands for stock keeping unit.
+Every SKU represents an individual item, product or service that’s for sale.
+A SKU is made up of a unique set of characters that relates exclusively to that particular item.
+Each code has variations that refer to parts of its product, as shown above.
+Cleverly, this means that, unlike a barcode, a SKU can be read and understood by humans.

 Prioritising product selection to optimise sales